Haller-x/TreePath/README.md

 ```
 python treepath.py --root exemple/ --filename TreeDirectories.txt --print True
 ```
-root: Folder to map
+- root: Folder to map

-filename: txt filename (can be in other folder also)
+- filename: txt filename (can be in other folder also)

-print: want to print on kernel?
+- print: print on kernel?
 Default False

 **Default filename will be tree.txt**